raystubbs/nvim-cljfmt-indents/README.md

 directories for either a `.lsp/config.edn` with cljfmt config, or a `cljfmt.edn`, or a `.cljfmt.edn` file.

-The the cljfmt config can also be given explicitly as a table or path to the config file, by setting the `cljfmt`
+The cljfmt config can also be given explicitly as a table or path to the config file, by setting the `cljfmt`
 option: